What are all your personal records?

 What was your most memorable competition?

-Who were your biggest competitors in your track/XC career?
+Who were the biggest competitors in your track/XC career?

 If you could do it all over again, what would you change about your track/XC high school?

-How have your coaches been an influence to you as an athlete and a person?
+How have your coaches been an influence on you as an athlete and a person?

 What were the most difficult obstacles you had to overcome?